EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```
 <figure>
  	<img src="/assets/images/05_2021/features.pairplot.png">
-	<figcaption>Figure 2.
-Pair plot for all features.
+	<figcaption>Pair plot for all features.
 Gamma and hadronic are in blue and orange, respectively.</figcaption>
 </figure>